ShaanSharma3/FINTRUST/README.md

 📽️ [Watch the Presentation on Loom](https://www.loom.com/share/0a97a83891a047ed8c7973d36dbf5dc4?sid=542e14d1-4a22-475f-b02f-8b0eb711e4bc)

 > 🔐 **Note**: You may need to **log in** to Loom the first time.
 Once logged in, adjust playback speed (1x, 1.5x, 2x) as needed to explore the demo at your pace.
-> 📁 File handling features (document upload by users & download by admins) were not shown in the video, as screen recording tools can’t capture file manager popups or download dialogs due to company security policies.
-However, these features are fully implemented and working as expected — you can verify them in the source code.
+>
+> 💬 Don't forget to leave a comment under the video after watching — your feedback is appreciated!
 ---
 ## 🚀 Features